 Listening to audio — music and podcasts — acts as a stress-buster for a majority of Indian millennials (87 percent) and Generation Z (77 percent), according to a new report by Swedish music streaming company Spotify.

-The report — Culture Next — showed that about 84 percent of millennials see audio as a mental health resource, while 79 percent of Gen Z believe audio to be a source of healing.
+The report — Culture Next — showed that about 84 percent of millennials see audio as a mental health resource, while 79 percent of Gen Z believe audio is a healing source.

 Podcasts on mental health witnessed the most impressive growth — an increase of over 600 percent among millennials and more than 900 percent among Gen Z.